Common Symptoms of a Knee Injury

 The anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) can become sprained and cause a great deal of pain.
 Injury to the cruciate ligaments is sometimes referred to as a “sprain.”
 The ACL can become stretched or torn by a sudden or direct impact, such as in an auto accident or football tackle.
 Injuries to the medial collateral ligaments are often caused by a blow to the outer side of the knee that stretches and tears the ligament on the inner side of the knee.
 Football and hockey players often incur these kinds of injuries.
 The injury is often accompanied by a “pop” sound, followed by a buckling of the knee sideways.

 Illiotibial Band Syndrome

-Inflammation of a tendon and its subsequent rubbing over the outer knee bone is most often caused by stress of long-term overuse, such as sports training.
+Inflammation of a tendon and its subsequent rubbing over the outer knee bone is most often caused by the stress of long-term overuse, such as sports training.
 Symptoms include aches or burning sensations at the side of the knee, sometimes the pain can radiate up the side of the thigh.